-The base used in aluminum 3D printing is an aluminum powder sintered together using a high-powered laser.
-Models printed in aluminum have the characteristics of being very strong, precise and can handle details of 0.25mm.
+The base used in Aluminum 3D printing is an Aluminum powder sintered together using a high-powered laser.
+Models printed in Aluminum are very strong, precise, and can handle details of 0.25mm.

 The Design: How to Get a Great Aluminum 3D Print

-- The minimum wall thickness you should stick to is 0.5mm for small surfaces (up to 15mm by 15mm) and at least 1mm for larger sections
+- The minimum wall thickness you should stick to is 1 mm

-- With DMLS technology, a high-powered laser sinters aluminum powder together to form your print.
+- With DMLS technology, a high-powered laser sinters Aluminum powder together to form your print.
 However, support structures are necessary to keep your model rigid during printing and to prevent internal stress and deformations.
 If we would not use support structures, walls or overhangs with angles below 40° would be in danger of collapsing during the printing process.
-These structures are automatically generated and 3D printed in aluminum.
-Afterwards, they are removed manually and finally, the part is sandblasted for a smooth finish
+These structures are automatically generated and 3D printed in Aluminum.
+Afterward, they are removed manually and, finally, the part is sandblasted for a smooth finish